olin/studentgovernment/student_government_bylaws.md

 #### Section 6.
 Quorum.

 In order for the proceedings of a meeting of the Council to be valid, a quorum of the Council must be present in person or by video conference.
-At least 7 of the 13 voting members of the Council will be considered a quorum of the Council.
+At least a majority of the Council will be considered a quorum of the Council.

 #### Section 7.
 Open and Closed Session.